edwardyuendev/c-shell/README.md

 # The goals of this project were to:
-1. understand important Unix system calls
-2. develop a simple shell application
+1. develop a simple shell application
+2. understand important Unix system calls
+3. improve proficiency with C language

 # Shell Description
 The application is intended as a shell (command line interpreter) that accepts input from the user and executes the commands that are given.
 It will be most similar to the well-known shell *bash*.

 The shell is able to execute commands, redirect standard input or standard output to files, pipe output of commands to other commands, and executes commands in the background.
-It can run most commands that * *bash* * can run and can process the metacharacters: '<', '>', '|', and '&'.
+It can run most commands that *bash* can run and can process the metacharacters: '<', '>', '|', and '&'.

 The structure of the program is essentially:
 1. Parses the input entered through the Terminal or Command Line